Prompt Engineering for AI Agents: Techniques and Best Practices

 User: What is 2+2?Assistant: 4.(Note: No tools needed for simple arithmetic.
 Answer directly.)

-User: Who won the 2024 US election?Assistant: <thinking>This is recent news, I should search.</thinking>[calls search("2024 US election results")]Based on the search results, ...Reducing Hallucination in Agents
+User: Who won the 2024 US election?Assistant: <thinking>This is recent news, I should search.</thinking>[calls search("2024 US election results")]Based on the search results, ...Few-shot examples are particularly useful for teaching the agent when not to use tools.
+Without a negative example, agents often call tools reflexively — searching for things they already know, running code to compute things that don’t need computation.

 - Ground with tools: If the agent has a search tool, instruct it to always search for factual claims